Empowerment-Based Learning Puts Students in the Driver’s Seat

 Later I tried project-based learning, and liked it.
 I enjoyed the notion of students being able to select their own topics of personal interest and to a certain extent driving their own learning.
 I used this primarily with gifted students but after three years concluded that individualized, project-based learning should be provided to students of all ability levels.
 It was only in the past few years that I was able to put a name with the approach I came to believe in and adopt as my personal teaching philosophy—it was competency-based education (CBE), which I’ve learned is also frequently referred to as: personalized learning, proficiency learning, performance-based learning, mastery learning, outcomes-based learning, or authentic learning.

-• Students demonstrate what they know and are able to do.
+• Students demonstrate what they know and are able to do through a variety of high-quality formative and summative assessments.

 • What students learn is more important than seat time.

-• Teachers serve as mentors or learning coaches to support student learning.
+• Teachers serve as mentors or learning coaches to support student learning, thereby empowering learners to work at their own pace and in their own way.

 • Instructional decisions are data-driven.